SvOlli/sorbus/doc/monitors.md

   the output of more false instructions.
 - D)isassemble: this will disassemble memory.
 Press space to advance.
   Press "Q" to quit and return to meta menu.
-- M)memory dump: view memory 256 bytes at a time, combined hexdump and ASCII.
+- M)emory dump: view memory 256 bytes at a time, combined hexdump and ASCII.